-TAQA Arabia's recently incorporated renewable purchase agreement (PPA).
-TAQA PV has also recently completed the construction of a 10 MW in September 2021, with the goal of developing PV plant in Nabq Sharm Elsheikh - phase one of the project.
-Other projects currently being developed include establishments in touristic zones recording revenues of EGP 34.8 million and a in Soma Bay and the second phase of the Nabq project Nabq, as well as in the industrial zones of 6th of October City and Minya.
-The plant is the TAQA PV completed the construction of a first private-to-private renewable energy project financed by the EBRD in Egypt involving direct at Dina Farms.
-The company will sell the elec- electricity supply from a privately owned generatricity to Dina Farms under a 25-year power tor to a private off-taker through a corporate PPA
+TAQA Arabia's recently incorporated renewable agreement (PPA).
+TAQA PV has also recently completed the construction of a 10 MW PV plant in Nab Sharm Elsheikh - phase one of the project.
+Other projects currently being developed include establishments in touristic zones in Soma Bay and recording revenues of EGP 34.8 million and a the second phase of the Nabq project Nabq, as well as in the industrial zones of 6th of October City and Minya.
+The plant is the first private-toprivate renewable energy project financed by the 6MW solar photovoltaic power plant located at EBRD in Egypt involving direct electricity supply from a privately owned generator to a private off-taker through a corporate PPA